We don’t have an official integration with PayPal, but there are a few ways you can use PayPal with your pages.

 Once you’ve created a “buy now” button in PayPal, it’s time to add it to your page.

 To add your button to a page or pop-up, follow these steps:

 - Copy your button’s HTML code according to PayPal’s guide here: Copy and paste button code.

-- Add an HTML widget to your page or pop-up, then paste in the code from PayPal.
-Make sure to save the HTML before you publish or update your page.
+- Add an HTML widget to your page or pop-up, then paste the code from PayPal into the widget.
+Make sure to click Save on the HTML widget before you publish or update your page.

 It’s a good idea to test your button out.
 One way to do so is to use your button as a customer would, then issue yourself a refund from within PayPal.

 Otherwise, you can set up a test button, as described here: Test your payment buttons

 Our Standard Builder doesn’t provide the option to add custom HTML, so it isn’t possible to add your button’s code directly.
 Instead, you can use PayPal’s email link, which provides a plain URL leading to your checkout form.
 Here’s how:

 - Copy an email link for your button following the steps here: Copy and paste the Email payment link

 - Open the link settings for a call-to-action button or link on your page.
 More info…